Skip to content Skip to sidebar Skip to footer

 How pH Imbalance Affects Your Dog’s Skin

-That’s exactly what happened with Rumi.
-Her belly, which is usually soft and smooth, started feeling rough and a bit red.
-I could tell she was uncomfortable.
-She kept trying to rub herself against the couch.
-I had to apply a vet-approved soothing balm just to calm her skin down.
-It took almost a week before she stopped itching completely.
+That’s precisely what took place with Rumi.
+Her belly usually feels soft and smooth, but it has become rough and a little red.
+I could tell she was not happy.
+She tried to rub herself on the couch over and over.
+I had to use a soothing balm approved by the vet just to make her skin feel better.
+After almost a week, she quit itching for good.

 Loss of Natural Oils and Increased Dryness

 Dogs rely on natural oils in their skin to stay healthy.
-These oils help moisturize the skin and protect the coat.
-When you use a shampoo that strips these oils away, the skin becomes dry.
+These oils keep the skin moist and the hair safe.
+The skin gets dry when you use a shampoo that strips away these oils.

-Overwashing or using the wrong shampoo too often can even cause hotspots or chronic skin issues.
-It’s not worth the risk.
+Too much washing or using the wrong shampoo too often can even cause your skin to get hot spots or long-term problems.
+The risk is not worth it.

 A Gentle Look Isn’t Always a Gentle Result

-I’ll admit, the bottle of baby shampoo fooled me.
-Soft colors, “tear-free” on the label, and words like “hypoallergenic” made it feel like a safe bet.
+I’ll be honest: the baby shampoo bottle lied to me.
+On the label, it said “tear-free” and other things like “hypoallergenic,” which made it look like a safe choice.

-But what works for human babies doesn’t always work for our dogs.
-Their skin structure, needs, and sensitivities are different.
+But sometimes what works for kids doesn’t work for our dogs.
+Their skin types, wants, and sensitivities differ.

 What Are the Best Alternatives to Baby Shampoo for Dogs?